Economic liberalisation in India: Crisis leading to reforms

 By 1991, India still had a fixed exchange rate system, where the rupee was pegged to the value of a basket of currencies of major trading partners.
-India started having balance of payments problems in 1985, and by the end of 1990, the state of India was in a serious economic crisis.
-The government was close to default, its central bank had refused new credit, and foreign exchange reserves had reduced to the point that India could barely finance two weeks' worth of imports.
+Although a fixed exchange rate system helped India to achieve currency stability, it also necessitated that the Indian Government utilize its foreign exchange reserves in the event of currency pressures in order to avoid a breach of the currency peg especially since speculators are attempting to profit of off breaking the peg.
+The government was close to default on its external debt and foreign exchange reserves had reduced to the point that India could barely finance two weeks' worth of imports.